elastic/terraform-provider-ec/docs/data-sources/ec_stack.md

   * `elasticsearch.#.default_plugins` - List of default plugins which are included in all Elasticsearch cluster instances.
   * `elasticsearch.#.docker_image` - Docker image to use for the Elasticsearch cluster instances.
   * `elasticsearch.#.plugins` - List of available plugins to be specified by users in Elasticsearch cluster instances.
-* `enterprise_search` - Information for Enterprise Search workloads on this Stack version.
+* `enterprise_search` - Information for Enterprise Search workloads on this stack version.
   * `enterprise_search.#.denylist` - List of configuration options that cannot be overridden by user settings.
   * `enterprise_search.#.capacity_constraints_min` - Minimum size of the instances.
   * `enterprise_search.#.capacity_constraints_max` - Maximum size of the instances.
   * `enterprise_search.#.compatible_node_types` - List of node types compatible with this one.
   * `enterprise_search.#.docker_image` - Docker image to use for the Enterprise Search instance.
-* `kibana` - Information for Kibana workloads on this Stack version.
+* `kibana` - Information for Kibana workloads on this stack version.
   * `kibana.#.denylist` - List of configuration options that cannot be overridden by user settings.
   * `kibana.#.capacity_constraints_min` - Minimum size of the instances.
   * `kibana.#.capacity_constraints_max` - Maximum size of the instances.